gshigeto/ionic-environment-variables/README.md

 ## Ionic Environment Variables

-With this configuration, you can import environment variables anywhere.
-Even in your `app.module.ts`
+With this configuration, you can import environment variables anywhere, even in your `app.module.ts`.
+Also supports any number of custom environments (prod, staging, dev, etc.)

 Add the following to your `package.json`: